The top 25: Rajeev Misra and Marcelo Claure, Softbank

 The fund’s broadest strategy involves making long-term investments in the foundational platform businesses that will enable the next age of innovation by being active across a wide range of technology sectors from artificial intelligence to robotics and cloud technologies.

 SoftBank could be seen as building a capability to see and understand full public and private dealflow while securing the financial tools to capitalise on insights gathered from trends identified in its operational businesses, such as Sprint, SoftBank’s US-based telecoms subsidiary run by its chief executive Marcelo Claure, who is also chief operating officer at telecoms firm SoftBank.

-In March this year, SoftBank launched a $5bn Latin America-focused technology fund dubbed SoftBank Innovation Fund.
+In March 2019, SoftBank launched a $5bn Latin America-focused technology fund dubbed SoftBank Innovation Fund.
 SoftBank’s $2bn contribution will function as the fund’s anchor investment, and it will act as its general partner while raising additional external capital.
 It also formed a vehicle called SoftBank Latin America Local Hub to interact with local portfolio companies to help their growth.